-- Young children need a familiar and comfortable setting to show what they know and are able to do. - Teachers are looking for multiple sources of documentation of children's learning which are collected over a period of time. - The Work Sampling SystemTM (WSS) requires teachers to assess their students' performance in response to the instructional program during the first few weeks of school.
+- Young children need a familiar and comfortable setting to show what they know and are able to do. - Teachers are looking for multiple sources of documentation of children's learning which are collected over a period of time.

-&lt;sup>10 Maryland State Content Standards and Voluntary State Curriculum for Kindergarten
+&lt;sup>1 Maryland State Content Standards and Voluntary State Curriculum for Kindergarten